Stair Calculator

 How wide should stairs be?+

-IRC minimum clear stair width is 36 inches for residential stairs.
-However, 42–48 inches is strongly recommended for everyday comfort — it allows two people to pass each other and furniture to be moved up and down.
-36" feels narrow in regular use.
+IRC §R311.7.1 minimum clear stair width is 36 inches for residential stairs.
+However, 42–48 inches is strongly recommended — it allows two people to pass and furniture to be moved.
 The clear width is measured between the handrail and the opposite wall (or between handrails on a freestanding stair).
-The structural framing must be wider than the clear width to account for wall finish and handrail projection.
+Structural framing must be wider to achieve 36" clear after wall finish and handrail projection.

 How much does it cost to build stairs?+